-If you require the form in an alternative format please contact us.
-The accessible facilities will only be available to ticket holders who have pre-registered their requirements.
-To ensure that we have time to put appropriate provisions in place on site, please complete the form no later than 1 month before the event.
-Information Packs will be sent out to anyone who has successfully registered at least a week before the event.
+Our accessible facilities will only be available to ticket holders who have pre-registered their requirements.
+This is to ensure that we have time to put appropriate provisions in place on site.
+Please complete the form no later than 29th April 2024.
+Information packs will be sent out to anyone who has successfully registered during the week before the event.

-Please Note: Love Saves The Day is on a green-field site (Eastville Park), with some tarmac paths on the peripheral entrances and exits.
-While there are some sheltered areas (some stalls and marquees), it is mainly an open-air event.
-Ground conditions are therefore weather dependant (if we experience extreme weather the ground may become muddy), therefore mobility across the site may become compromised.
+Ashton Court is an open green-field site.
+It has some limited tarmac paths on the peripheral entrances and exits, however most of the space involves inclines and uneven terrain.
+While there will be some sheltered areas (some stalls and marquees), it is predominantly an open-air event.
+Ground conditions are therefore weather dependent; if we experience extreme weather the ground has a tendency to become muddy and the grass may well get churned up.
+This means that mobility across the site may become compromised.
 We ask you to consider this before purchasing a ticket.

-Please note that strobe effects may be used at this event however, there will not be any specific announcements prior to their use.
+Please note that strobe effects may be used at this event.
+However, there will not be any specific announcements prior to their use.

 Medical Services and Welfare Area

-If you have any queries, please contact firstname.lastname@example.org or call 0117 941 1611.
+If you have any queries, please contact firstname.lastname@example.org or call 0117 941 1611

 Please note: The disabled access facilities are for festival goers with permanent disabilities.
 Unfortunately, pregnancy and those with recent or temporary injuries such as broken legs, hip replacements etc do not qualify.

 We take our accessibility seriously and therefore there will be a small number of Mystery Shopper tickets available to disabled customers.
 For more information please go to the AIE website here.